How to Fill Out the Application for Social Security Disability Insurance: Form SSA-16

 It's important that you list all of the conditions that limit your ability to work, not just those that you think are the most serious.
 You need to include all your impairments because Social Security must consider their combined effect on your residual functional capacity.
 That can significantly increase your chances of qualifying for disability.

-What Else Do You Need to Apply for Disability?
+What Else Do You Need to Include In Your SSDI Application?

-Whether you apply online or use Form SSA-16, you'll need to provide Social Security with certain documents to prove you're eligible to file for disability.
-You'll need some if not all of the following:
+Whether you apply online or use the paper Form SSA-16, you’ll need to provide Social Security with certain documents to prove you’re eligible to file for disability.
+You’ll need some, if not all, of the following:

 • your birth certificate or other proof of birth